This information applies to Scotland.

 If you want to complain about a local authority or housing association tenant, you will normally be able to do this through a housing officer.
 If they are not a local authority or housing association tenant, you may have to contact their landlord or the landlord's agent.

-Ask your local authority to take action
+Ask the council to take action

 As a person who is suffering antisocial behaviour you can ask your local authority to deal with it, regardless of whether you are a local authority tenant or not.
-Your local authority can:-

 - apply to a court for an order to stop or prevent violent antisocial behaviour in its area